ProWood Dura Color

 - Compatible with aluminum fasteners

 - Environmentally Preferred Product

-ProWood Dura Color® doesn't use a topical finish or stain that quickly fades away.
-Dura Color lumber employs in-solution colorant that penetrates the wood during the pressure-treating process.
-Dura Color lumber features a natural tint that allows the wood's characteristics to remain visible.
+Dura Color doesn't use a topical finish or stain that quickly fades away.
+The lumber employs in-solution colorant that penetrates the wood during the pressure-treating process.
+It also features a natural tint that allows the wood's characteristics to remain visible.

-When comparing color retention, Dura Color outlasts cedar and redwood, hands down.
-What’s more, depending on the area of the country you live in, Dura Color pressure-treated products are typically less expensive than cedar and redwood.
+Hands down, when comparing color retention, Dura Color outlasts cedar and redwood.
+And, depending on where you live in, Dura Color pressure-treated products are typically less expensive than cedar and redwood.

 Testimonial: Toughing it out in Michigan.